acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 ### $app-root-href

-Let´s use a similar method for our own purposes and write our own directive.
-A directive which declares something like: ‘whenever you meet a URL containing the string "$app-root-href", please redirect us to our index.html page.’
-To achieve this, we add this code snippet into *controller.xql*, maybe after the first *else if* statement (i.e. around line 20)
+Let’s use a similar method for our own purposes and write our own directive.
+A directive which declares something like: »whenever you meet a URL containing the string ›$app-root-href‹, please redirect us to our index.html page.« To achieve this, we add this code snippet into *controller.xql*, maybe after the first *else if* statement (i.e. around line 20):

 ```xquery
 else if (contains($exist:path,"$app-root-href")) then